 Act reference: FAAct section 22(2) Individual aged under 16, section 22(3) Individual aged 16-17, section 22(5)(c) Legal responsibility for the individual

-Joe's parent Emma has difficulty providing care for him and by mutual consent he goes to live with his grandmother Lois for an extended period.
-Lois is eligible for FTB because Joe is in her care and is not being cared for by someone who has legal responsibility for him.
+Joe's parent Emma has difficulty providing care for them, and by mutual consent, Joe goes to live with their grandparent Lois for an extended period.
+Lois is eligible for FTB for Joe because Joe is in Lois' care and is not being cared for by someone who has legal responsibility for them.

 the adult is a member of a couple where the child is from another relationship of their partner.